gateniomer/gateniomer/README.md

-Hey, I'm Omer 👋 an enthusiastic self-learner in his jornuey to become a Front-End/Full-Stack Developer!
-Experienced with HTML, CSS, JavaScript, TypeScript, React, Redux, Firebase, Bootstrap, Tailwind ,Graphic Design, Git (you should really check out my projects on Github!)

-I love learning & creating new tools to help myself and others achieving goals and improving life, for example:
+Independent self-taught developer with a proven track record of creating useful applications, such as Psycho-Trainer.
+Former team leader with strong interpersonal and problem-solving abilities.
+Possess strong passion for developing ideas from scratch while being organized, productive, and motivated by challenges.

+Real-Life Achievements
-- Psycho-trainer (psychometric training app with over 4k downloads on Google Play!)
-- CCNA Training (trainning app for the CCNA exams by CISCO)
+⭐ Psycho-Trainer (psychometric training app with over 4k downloads on Google Play) ⭐ OmerSites (Founder) (WordPress website building company) ⭐ CCNA Training (training app for the CCNA exams by CISCO)
-- OmerSites (my own Wordpress website building company)
-- Meditation Tracker (one of my current React projects, checkout my github for live preview)

-I'm very friendly, love to lead & help others.
-Overcoming challenges is a daily thing, with or without a group by my side.
+I am seeking a full-time Front-End position where I can utilize my skills and passion for developing comprehensive solutions for customers and end users.

-Check out my Github account to see more: https://github.com/gateniomer Feel free to contact me for any reason, I'm always looking for new opportunities! (job offers included)
+Feel free to contact me for any reason, I'm always looking for new opportunities! (job offers included)